 Dionne Brand reveals her favourite journey, greatest fear and her heroes

 When poet and novelist Dionne Brand was named to the Order of Canada in 2017, it only further cemented her standing as one of Canada's most cherished literary voices.
-Her latest books include the novel Theory and the poetry collection The Blue Clerk, which is nominated for the 2018 Governor General's Literary Award for poetry.
+Her latest books include the novel Theory and the poetry collection The Blue Clerk.

 What do you value most in your friends?

 "Their counsel, their indulgence and their differences from me.
 The fact that they know things that I don't."

 "I hate to think that I lie.
 But I probably do every day when I walk down the street and don't say something about the conditions under which people live.
 Maybe that's a lie."